mohammedshebinp/Image_Classification_Project/README.md

 * Python 3.x
 * Git

-Installation
+Installation:
-1. clone the repository
+1. clone the repository:
 git clone https://github.com/mohammedshebinp/Image_Classifiction.git
 cd Image_Classifiction

-2.
+3. Install dependencies:
+pip install -r requirements.txt

+4. To train and evaluate the program: run python main.py

+5. To test the program:
+run python testmodel.py

 Model Architecture:
 The model is built using TensorFlow and Keras and consists of the following layers: